fiftyone.utils.image¶

 to generate an output path for each image.
 This argument allows for populating nested subdirectories inoutput_dir

-that match the shape of the input pathsdelete_originals (False) – whether to delete the original images if any transformation was applied.
-This parameter has no effect if the images are being updated in-place
+delete_originals (False) – whether to delete the original images if any transformation was applied

 num_workers (None) – the number of worker processes to use.
 By default,